roadtocode4u/spaceship/docs/icp/03-basic-tags/03-basic-tags.md

 # Basic Tags

+This guide provides an overview of some basic HTML tags and how to use them effectively in your web pages.

 ### Whitespace

-Whitespace means empty space around the content of a page.
-You can Give Multiple spaces in your HTML code but By default, HTML is Considered only one single space.
-The browser ignores whitespace.
+Whitespace refers to empty space around the content of a web page.
+By default, HTML considers multiple spaces as a single space, and the browser ignores excess whitespace.

 **Code :**